 In 2015, in partnership with the White House Council on Women and Girls, we hosted the very first young women’s listening session.

-Since then, we formed the Young Women’s Initiative of Minnesota Council of cross-sector leaders from government, business, higher education, philanthropy, and the community, whose role – in partnership with the Young Women’s Cabinet – is to sequence the Blueprint for Action and catalyze resources to move the recommendations forward.
+Since then, we formed the Executive Council for the Young Women’s Initiative with cross-sector leaders from government, business, higher education, philanthropy, and the community, whose role – in partnership with the Young Women’s Cabinet – is to sequence the Blueprint for Action and catalyze resources to move the recommendations forward.

 In 2016, we launched the Young Women’s Initiative of Minnesota in partnership with the Governor’s Office, centering the leadership and solutions of young women of color, American Indian young women, young women from Greater Minnesota, LGBTQ+ youth, and young women with disabilities.

 In 2018, we awarded our first grants to organizations working in the intersecting areas of economic opportunity, safety, and leadership with and on behalf of young women and girls.

 In 2018, we launched the first cohort of WFMN Innovators, 22 young women who received WFMN funding to support their leadership and to drive their ideas and solutions that advance key recommendations in the Blueprint for Action.

 invested in 58 organizations, 80% led by women of color.

 78 “I Believe in You” grants, direct investments in WFMN Innovators.

 engaged as members of the Young Women’s Cabinet to build their leadership and ground the Young Women’s Initiative in their lived experiences.

 10 original research reports published focused on young women’s leadership and solutions.